lanahasanbegovic/ProgrammingLanguagesProject---CLI-Task-Timer/README.md

 Here are the key features of the CLI task timer project:
 - Start Timer: Begin tracking time for a specific task.
 - Stop Timer: Stop tracking time once the task is completed.
+- Pause Timer: Temporarily stop the timer for a task.
+Users can then resume the timer later, allowing breaks without affecting the total tracked time.
+- Continue Timer: Resume tracking time after a pause.
+This adds flexibility for tasks that might be interrupted.
 - Task Log: View a list of all tasks with the corresponding time spent on each.
-- Ephemeral Task Data: Task data is only available during the current session, providing a simple, clean tracking experience without stored data.
+- Persistent Task Data: Task data is stored in a JSON file, allowing users to track their tasks across sessions.
+Each session's data is appended to or loaded from this JSON file, providing a way to keep track of task history.
 # Technologies used
 1. C#: For building the command-line interface and task timer functionality using the .NET framework.
 2. JavaScript: Using Node.js to handle CLI operations and manage the task timer.